 - A Women in Tech project

-- A Virtual Institute of Technology to develop training to meet the needs of local learners, with a strong focus on digital and STEM skills
+- A Virtual Centre for Tech to develop training to meet the needs of local learners, with a strong focus on digital and STEM skills

 Local Industrial Strategies